 Employee Wellness Programs Benefit Your Workforce

 WorldatWork and Healthmine reported that 75% of organizations felt employee satisfaction was the most significant measured outcome of employee wellness programs.
 Biometric screening (73 percent), employee engagement (72%) and productivity (71%) filled out the top four.

 “Twenty-four percent of employees want their employers to offer them free gym memberships.”

 Employees would agree.
 In a survey conducted by TechnologyAdvice of nearly 500 office workers between 25 and 54, 24% wanted their employers to offer them free gym memberships.
 That was the second most coveted perk behind flex time and remote working (32%).
 And while free gym memberships are only one possible component of a wellness program, it shows you just how highly ranked this type of incentive is.

 Employees take part in wellness programs for various reasons.
 Some love to live a healthy lifestyle.
 Whether they’re at work or at home, they enjoy eating healthy and working out.
-These employees likely gravitate intentionally or not to companies that offer comprehensive wellness programs and related perks because it meets their lifestyle requirements.
+These employees likely gravitate intentionally or not to companies that offer comprehensive employee wellness programs and related perks because it meets their lifestyle requirements.
 Other employees opt to join the program because it lowers their spending on medical costs.
 Those who are healthier, noted Bankrate, are less likely to take trips to the doctor and have a greater chance of spending more days at work.